 FAST FACTS: Graduate Teaching Licensure

-We seek to prepare committed teachers who are firmly grounded in the knowledge, skills and dispositions needed to promote student learning.
+Our graduate licensure program was created in collaboration with the K–12 community.
+Through coursework grounded in research and best practices, we instill committed teachers with the knowledge, skills and dispositions needed to promote student learning.
 The varied courses and field experiences enable students to develop mastery of the Standards of Effective Practice for beginning teachers.

-Our GTL program is designed to meet the requirements of a Master of Science while you are working toward your initial licensure.
-This means that you'll be able enter the teaching profession with a master's degree, giving you more earning potential, better credentials and a full understanding of how to be an effective teacher.
+Our GTL program is designed to meet the requirements of a Master of Science while you are working toward your initial Minnesota teaching license.
+This means you'll be able to enter the teaching profession with a master's degree, giving you more earning potential, better credentials and a full understanding of how to be an effective teacher.

-If you're not interested in earning a Master of Science degree and just want your teaching licensure, we can accommodate your needs as well.
-Contact an admissions counselor for more information on this option.
+If you're not interested in earning a Master of Science degree and just want your teaching license, then we can accommodate your needs as well.
+To learn more, fill out the form today.
+Or if you’re ready, start the application.

 The U.S. Department of Education offers loan forgiveness programs for teachers.
 The program requires teachers to work in school districts that serve low-income students for five consecutive academic years and offers up to $17,500 in loan forgiveness for Federal Stafford loans.

+Educating isn’t just a rewarding occupation; it’s also in-demand.
 According to the Bureau of Labor Statistics, teaching positions are projected to grow at about 17 percent between 2010 and 2020.
-Job prospects are expected to be the strongest in inner cities and rural areas.
+That demand is even stronger across inner cities and rural areas.

 For additional information on this certificate program in an easy-to-read format, please read our Gainful Employment Disclosure notice.